kmarkus/rFSM/doc/README.txt

   3. Why doesn't my statemachine react if I send a completion event =e_done= from the outside?

-     Short anwer: because it is a syntactic shortcut for the completion event *of the source state* of the transition which it is defined on.
+     Short answer: because it is a syntactic shortcut for the completion event *of the source state* of the transition which it is defined on.
 During initalization it is transformed to =e_done@fqn= (e.g. =e_root@root.stateA.stateB=) If you send in